Nonparametric Regression on Low-Dimensional Manifolds using Deep ReLU Networks : Function Approximation and Statistical Recovery: Preliminaries

-\begin{definition}[Smooth Manifold] A smooth manifold is a manifold together with a $C^\infty$ atlas. \end{definition} Classical examples of smooth manifolds are the Euclidean space $\RR^D$, the torus, and the unit sphere. { To better interpret Definition \ref{def:atlas} and \ref{def:smoothmanifold}, we given an example of a $C^\infty$ atlas on the unit sphere in $\RR^3$. \begin{example} We denote $\SSS^2$ as the unit sphere in $\RR^3$, i.e., $x^2+y^2+z^2 = 1$.
+We say two charts $(U, \phi)$ and $(V, \psi)$ on $\cM$ are $C^k$ compatible if and only if the transition functions, are both $C^k$. \begin{definition}[$C^k$ Atlas] A $C^k$ atlas for $\cM$ is a collection of pairwise $C^k$ compatible charts $\{(U_i, \phi_i)\}_{i \in \cA}$ such that $\bigcup_{i \in \cA} U_i = \cM$. \end{definition} \begin{definition}[Smooth Manifold] A smooth manifold is a manifold together with a $C^\infty$ atlas. \end{definition} Classical examples of smooth manifolds are the Euclidean space $\RR^D$, the torus, and the unit sphere.
+We further define a Riemannian manifold as a pair $(\cM, g)$, where $\cM$ is a smooth manifold and $g$ is a Riemannian metric \citep[Chapter 2]{lee2018introduction}.
+To better interpret Definition \ref{def:atlas} and \ref{def:smoothmanifold}, we give an example of a $C^\infty$ atlas on the unit sphere in $\RR^3$. \begin{example} We denote $\SSS^2$ as the unit sphere in $\RR^3$, i.e., $x^2+y^2+z^2 = 1$.
 The following atlas of $\SSS^2$ consists of $6$ overlapping charts $(U_1, {\sf P}_1), \dots, (U_6, {\sf P}_6)$ corresponding to hemispheres:

 Here ${\sf P}_i$ is the orthogonal projection onto the tangent space at the pole of each hemisphere.
 Moreover, all the six charts are $C^\infty$ compatible, and therefore, $(U_1, {\sf P}_1), \dots, (U_6, {\sf P}_6)$ form an atlas of $\SSS^2$.